GameBuilder202/Hexagn/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/GameBuilder202/hexagn-rust?color=7047EF&style=flat-square)
 ![Discord](https://img.shields.io/discord/1015615296939233340?color=7047EF&style=flat-square)

-> This repository is now the official for Hexagn - previous/legacy repository: [Hexagn C++](https://github.com/emm312/Hexagn)

-A simple compiler project capable of compiling Hexagn to URCL codes.
-With an easy-to-read syntax that is mostly inspired by the C programming language, understanding it would be easy.
+A simple compiler capable of compiling Hexagn to URCL code.
+With an easy-to-read C-like syntax, understanding it is easy.

 <p align="center"><img alt="Hexagn's syntax" src="./syntax.svg"></p>

-*Preview of Hexagn's syntax.
-Similar in C++ Hexagn.*
+*Preview of Hexagn syntax.*

 ## Prerequisites

-If you are running a Windows NT system, please use WSL (Windows Subsystem for Linux) (while you can install Rust in Windows, it is more better if it was inside a Linux environment), and if you are using MacOS or (any) Linux (distro), you can continue the installation process.
+If you are running a Windows NT system, please use WSL (Windows Subsystem for Linux) (while you can install Rust in Windows, it is better if it is inside a Linux environment), and if you are using MacOS or (any) Linux (distro), you can continue the installation process.

 Recommended to install the Rust programming language via [Rustup](https://rustup.rs) to get both `rustc` and `cargo`